Eleanor Laing: Deputy Speaker (2013–2024)

 Laing took a leave of absence from December 2022 after undergoing surgery, and returned to the chair during the week of 6 March 2023.
-Her leave of absence was extended to 31 March 2024, but Laing has continued in her duties in the Chair.
+Her leave of absence was extended to 31 March 2024, but Laing continued in her duties in the chair.
 Roger Gale served as deputy speaker while she was absent.

 In June 2023, former prime minister Boris Johnson called for Bernard Jenkin to resign from his participation in the Commons Select Committee of Privileges, the Select Committee which investigated whether Johnson had misled parliament, when it was reported by the Guido Fawkes website that Jenkin had attended an event on 8 December 2020 in parliament.
 This was a "drinks party" held by Laing in her office, while such events were banned under the current guidelines.
 In November 2023, the police investigation into the "drinks party" attended by Laing was closed, with the "threshold for fines not being met".

-Since November 2023, she has been under investigation by the Parliamentary Commissioner for Standards, Daniel Greenberg, for "actions causing significant damage to the reputation of the House as a whole, or of its Members generally".
+In 2023, Laing was investigated by the Parliamentary Commissioner for Standards, Daniel Greenberg, for "actions causing significant damage to the reputation of the House as a whole, or of its Members generally".

 In May 2024, she announced she would stand down at the 2024 general election.
+Having served as an MP for 27 years, she is one of the longest-serving female MPs in British history.
+She was succeeded in the Epping Forest seat unusually by a sitting MP, Neil Hudson, whose Penrith and The Border constituency had been abolished at the election.